SylivanKenobi/municipality-hunter/README.md

+- [x] fix issue where gps errors count as riding
 - [ ] Count how many municipalites per canton if all have been ridden change color of whole canton
 - [ ] Add municipality stats to database
 - [ ] Test if geojson with data can be stored in database